featurestoreorg/featurestore-benchmarks/README.md

 We have defined experiments for two common use cases in training pipelines for Offline data:

- * Create training data as Pandas DataFrames
+ * create training data as Pandas DataFrames,
- * Create training data as files
+ * create training data as files.

+We provide two versions of the above experiments scenarios:

+ * read data from a single feature group,
+ * read from from 3 feature groups with a point-in-time Join.

 We use the NYC taxi dataset for these benchmarks, due to its reasonable size (~3 GBs) and widespread use to benchmark the performance of columnar datastores.